 Around the lake, there are many hikes to do and other lakes to see.
 From Serra Devassa in the mountains to viewpoints hunting at Grota do Inferno, or also the tunnel between Sete Cidades and Mosteiros, you have a wide choice ahead.

-Rent a Bike To See Around Lagoa das Sete Cidades
+Rent a Bike to See Around Lagoa das Sete Cidades

 Rent a bike at our shop on the shore of Lagoa Azul.
 You decide if you want a guided tour with one of our friendly and experienced staff or if you’d rather explore by yourself.
 From the shop, you can go around Blue Lake as far as you can.
 Or go up to the mountains.
 There are many dirt roads to wander.